 - Start with the front 7/8" plug, located at the back of the front double main bearing, driving the plug in from the rear, then the rear 7/8" plug at the back of the crankshaft and finally the 28mm front plug located at the very front of the crankshaft tap each plug squarely into place using a suitable sized drift or punch: a very long 3/8" drive extension can be used for the front 7/8" plug.
-The front and rear welch plugs should be tapped 1⁄2" in from the face of the crankshaft, so that their outside lip sits about 1mm in from the face of the crank. - Mask the oil seal bearing surface on the front of the crankshaft and paint the front end of the crankshaft with a suitable paint (Figure 121 Left - note masking tape visible on seal face).
+The front and rear welch plugs should be tapped 1/4" in from the face of the crankshaft, so that their outside lip sits about 1mm in from the face of the crankshaft. - Mask the oil seal bearing surface on the front of the crankshaft and paint the front end of the crankshaft with a suitable paint (Figure 121 Left note masking tape visible on seal face).
 Paint the propeller flange at the same time.
 When painting these parts always take care not to paint any mating faces or faces where screw heads will bear. - Fit the propeller flange temporarily and mount the crankshaft vertically to the workbench/engine stand on top of a degree wheel, with the #1 big end journal pointing at the 90 degree before top dead centre (BTDC) mark on the degree wheel as shown at Figure 121, (right). i.e. set up so that TDC faces the assembler's chest and #1 big end points to the left. - Note that the propeller flange will be finally fitted after the front crankshaft seal housing has been fitted when the engine is removed from the workbench/engine stand.

-This doc This document is controlled while it remains on the Jabiru server.
-Once this no longer applies the document becomes uncontrolled.
-ISSUE 19 20 21 22 23 Dated: Ma y 2021 Issued By: DM Page: 105 of 205
+This doc ument i s control led while e it rema ains on the e Jabir u server.
+Once this no longer ap plies the document becomes uncontrolled.
+ISSUE 19 20 21 22 23 24 Dated: 30/08/2024 Issued By: DM Page: 105 of 205

-Engine Overhaul Manual Jabiru Aircraft Pty Ltd Marrie L JEM0001-23 Jabiru 2200 & 3300 Aircraft Engines
+Engine Overhaul Manual Jabiru Aircraft Pty Ltd Starre L JEM0001-24 Jabiru 2200 & 3300 / Aircraft Engines